Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Simultaneously Exposing and Jamming Covert Communications

-If the PDF of the observation $Y_{\rm w}$ under the alternative hypothesis ${\mathcal{H}}_1$ can be obtained, based on the Neyman-Pearson Lemma, the optimal decision threshold $\eta_{\rm o}$ can be obtained.
-Before giving the PDF of the observation $Y_{\rm w}$ under ${\mathcal{H}}_1$, we derive the asymptotic distribution of the cascade DRIS-based channel $h_{\rm D}^{\rm w}(t)$ in~\eqref{hDEx}, which is given in the following Proposition~\ref{Proposition1}.
+If the PDF of $Y_{\rm w}$ under ${\mathcal H}_1$ were available, the exact NP detector could be constructed accordingly.
+Before discussing this issue, we first derive the asymptotic distribution of the cascaded DRIS-based channel $h_{\rm D}^{\rm w}(t)$ in~\eqref{hDEx}, as stated in Proposition~\ref{Proposition1}.